 It’s no surprise that sustainability advertising is on the rise.
-It’s 2019, after all – electric vehicles are in, plastic straws are out, and you can find the word ‘natural’ stickered front and center on almost anything.
+A new decade after all – electric vehicles are in, plastic straws are out, and you can find the word ‘natural’ stickered front and center on almost anything.
 Consumer attitudes are changing, and the ad industry is never slow to follow the money.

 Environmentalism has swept into the mainstream consciousness with tsunami-like force, and brought with it a tide of socially responsible consumers who are prepared to go out of their way to find products that align with their values.
 It’s a wonderful thing – and it’s not without precedent either.
 Daily news stories of the ocean being choked by plastic and the irreversible and catastrophic impact of climate change are enough to make most level-headed individuals think twice about their spending habits and how to improve them.